mohammedshuaau/workplace/ui/context.md

     - **Media**: Shows all images, videos, and audio shared in the chat, with sender info, sent date/time, media preview, download, and play (for audio/video).
 - Only the Chat tab displays the message input and typing indicator at the bottom; Files and Media tabs are for browsing shared content.
 - The chat area layout is now fully responsive and scrollable, with the input always visible at the bottom of the Chat tab.

+### Update (2024-12-19)
+- **Chat Sidebar Options Menu**: Added a three-dots icon next to the "Chats" heading that opens a popover menu with:
+  - **Refresh Chats** button with refresh icon for reloading chat history
+  - **Connection Status** embedded component showing Matrix server status, error messages, and reconnect/test connection options
+- **Clean UI**: Removed the refresh button and connection status from the top-right corner of the home page
+- **Code Cleanup**: Removed all console.log statements from the codebase for production-ready code
+- **Enhanced Connection Status**: Created `ConnectionStatusEmbedded` component that can be used inside other popovers without creating nested popovers
+- **Improved UX**: The options menu only appears when refresh or connection status functions are available, keeping the UI clean when not needed

+### Update (2024-12-19) - Matrix Message Editing
+- **Real Matrix Edit Implementation**: Implemented proper Matrix protocol message editing using `m.relates_to.rel_type: 'm.replace'` and `m.new_content` structures
+- **Server-Side Edits**: Edit events are sent to Matrix server with proper Matrix specification compliance
+- **Cross-Client Compatibility**: Edit relationships are stored on Matrix server and visible to other Matrix clients (Element, etc.)
+- **Message Ordering Fix**: Fixed message display order to show messages chronologically (oldest first) instead of reversed
+- **Edit Event Handling**: Properly merge edit events with original messages during room data loading to prevent duplicates
+- **UI Edit Indicators**: Added "(edited)" indicator next to timestamp for edited messages
+- **Edit State Management**: Chat interface handles edit mode with proper state management and input field reuse
+- **Reply Preservation**: Edit functionality preserves reply relationships when editing replied messages
+- **Real-time Edit Updates**: Edited messages update in real-time across all connected clients
+- **Matrix Protocol Compliance**: Uses official Matrix specification for message editing with proper event relationships
 - Data structures for files and media have been added to each chat object.

 ## Last Updated